duchonic/arduino/README.md

 ## FilePlayer

 ### mp3s

+#### good night, silence

+track000.mp3 -> sleeping during 8 to 20

 #### story

-track501.mp3 to track524.mp3 -> dayly stories
+track001.mp3 to track024.mp3 -> dayly stories

 #### birtchday

-track499.mp3 -> instruction and happy birthday track
+track099.mp3 -> instruction and happy birthday track

 #### countdown track

-track001.mp3 to track365.mp3 -> countown in days to next dayly stories
+track050.mp3 to track081.mp3 -> countdown in days (if less than 28 days)
+track200.mp3 to track255.mp3 -> countdown in weeks (if more than 28 days)

+#### random track christmas
+track100.mp3 to track149.mp3 -> random tracks if countdown less than 28 days

-#### random track
+#### random track countown

-track900.mp3 to track999.mp3 -> random tracks between birthday and dayly stories
+track150.mp3 to track199.mp3 -> random tracks if countdown is more than 28 days

 ### todo
 * NDu 24.10.18 Use speakerts instead of headphones